EDCD/EDMarketConnector/PLUGINS.md

 ---
 ### Logging
-Currently (still in 4.0.3) the only way to provide any logged output from a plugin is to use `print(...)` statements.
+In the past the only way to provide any logged output from a plugin was to use `print(...)` statements.
 When running the application from the packaged executeable all output is redirected to a log file.
 See [Reporting a problem](https://github.com/EDCD/EDMarketConnector/wiki/Troubleshooting#reporting-a-problem) for the location of this log file.

-A future version of EDMC will implement proper logging using the Python `logging` module.
-Plugin developers should get their code ready for this by using the following code instead of simple `print(...)` statements
+EDMC now implements proper logging using the Python `logging` module.
+Plugin developers should now use the following code instead of simple `print(...)` statements.

-Insert this at the top-level of your load.py file (so not inside `plugin_start3()`):
+Insert this at the top-level of your load.py file (so not inside `plugin_start3()` ):
 ```python
 import logging